Update from Kona Coast Vacations

 No. At this time, Vacation Rentals are not permitted as designated quarantine locations.

 Presently, proof of vaccination is not a recognized exemption to the Hawaiʻi travel quarantine.
 The state continues to evaluate the latest science and will inform travelers of any new exemptions as those decisions are made.
+Effective May 11, 2021, Gov. David Ige announced that Hawaii will begin accepting a vaccination exemption for interisland travelers who received their vaccination in Hawaii and have completed the required 14-day waiting period.

 If I have recovered from COVID-19 but still test positive for the virus do I still have to quarantine?